cifanip/portfolio/cases/04_hidden_markov_models/index.md

 and a given initial probability vector $\pi$.
 The interpretation is as follows.
 In the first row of matrix $A$, the probability of remaining in state $1$ is set higher than the probability of transitioning to state $2$.
 An analogous interpretation holds for the second row.
 In the first row of matrix $B$, higher probabilities are assigned to positive returns when the underlying state is $1$.
 Conversly, in the seocond row of matrix $B$, with higher probabilities are associated with negative returns when the underlying state is $2$.
 From this construction we understand state $1$ and $2$ as bull and bear market regimes, respectively.
 Of course, in reality there is little a priori knowledge of what the state should represent; rather, their interpretation emerges from the estimated model.

 Coming back to our numerical experiment, we generate a sequence of observation of length $T=1000$ and feed it to the optimization algorithm.
+As already mentioned, the latter has no information about the values of $A$ and $B$ that generated the observation sequence.
+At convergence, the trained model is

+$$
+A =
+\begin{bmatrix}
+0.8329 & 0.1671 \\
+0.05087 & 0.9491
+\end{bmatrix}
+\quad
+B =
+\begin{bmatrix}
+0.05658 & 0.1323 & 0.5887 & 0.2252 \\
+0.3078 & 0.4934 & 0.1502 & 0.04864
+\end{bmatrix}
+$$

+which is in good agreement with the given probability matrices.